gwongwen/solar_pi0_ws_otaa/02-configuration/README_CONF.md

     - CLK : Radio SPI Clock pin, connected to SPI SCLK on the Pi
     - DI : Radio SPI data in pin, connected to SPI MOSI on the Pi
     - DO : Radio SPI data out pin, connected to SPI MISO on the Pi
     - DIO0 : Radio digital IO #0 pin, we use this for status or IRQs It's required for all our examples.
-Connected to GPIO 22 on the Pi.
+Connected to GPIO 22 on the Pi
     - DIO1 : Radio digital IO #1 pin, we use this for status.
 This is not used for our basic CircuitPython code, but is used by some more advanced libraries.
 You can cut this trace if you want to use the Pi pin for other devices.
 Connected to GPIO 23 on the Pi
     - DIO2 : Radio digital IO #2 pin, we use this for status.
 This is not used for our basic CircuitPython code, but is used by some more advanced libraries.
 You can cut this trace if you want to use the Pi pin for other devices.
 Connected to GPIO 24 on the Pi
-    - DIO3 : Radio digital IO #3, not connected or used at this time.
+    - DIO3 : Radio digital IO #3, not connected or used at this time
-    - DIO4 : Radio digital IO #3, not connected or used at this time.
+    - DIO4 : Radio digital IO #3, not connected or used at this time

 **(for the oled)**

-    - SCL is connected to SCL on the Pi.
+    - SCL is connected to SCL on the Pi
-    - SDA is connected to SDA on the Pi.
+    - SDA is connected to SDA on the Pi

 **(for the buttons)**